Bailey College of Science and Mathematics Majors

 |proposed second major

 firstname.lastname@example.org (BIO, MCRO)

-If adding a second major will be approved, the department chair or designee will work with CSM Student Services to initiate the “Add Major Form” through the Adobe Sign Process.
+If adding a second major will be approved, the department chair or designee will work with Bailey College Student Services to initiate the “Add Major Form” through the Adobe Sign Process.